- 2 Bedrooms

 About this PropertyWelcome to the Riverside Retreat.
-1940's Coastal Bungalow newly remodeled while maintaining its original appeal.
+1940's Coastal Bungalow freshly refreshed while maintaining its original grace.
 Very tidy and welcoming.
 Located in Historic Riverside district brief distance to historic downtown New Bern.
 River access at community park.
 Lots of great eateries, brew homes, antique stores and shopping, as well as historical sites and entertainment.

-My little Coastal Bungalow is remarkable and appealing.
+My little Coastal Bungalow is beautiful and appealing.
 Ideal for singles and couples.
 But please no children!
-It is freshly refreshed and well appointed with all of the accouterments you might need.
-It is a splendid collection of old and new, antiques and modern, oceanside finds, and worldly travels.
+It is newly remodeled and well appointed with all of the accouterments you might need.
+It is a alluring collection of old and new, antiques and modern, oceanside finds, and worldly travels.

 How to Save Money on Your Rental

 - Many rental managers and vacation houses provide Pamlico area area printed travel books that feature promotions, either offered independently by merchants, or by a relationship between the property manager and the itself.
 These guides may provide an excellent start to your rental home search.

 - Are your trip dates changeable?
 Off-peak times offer sizable bargains.